DominicH247/aire-logic-test-dominic/README.md

 - Docker-compose - https://docs.docker.com/compose/install/

 ## Running the project
-- ensure docker is running
+- check docker is running
+- the application runs on port 3000
 - cd into the root directory of the project
 - run `docker-compose up --build` to build and launch the node application container and redis container.
 It will log to the `Listening on port 3000...`
 - to run the unit tests in the node application container run `docker exec -it <container id> npm run test`